ga-wdi-boston/rails-migration-study/study.md

 <!-- your response here -->
 ```

-I want to create a table called `pets` with columns `name` and `breed`, both
+Suppose that an application needs a table called `pets` with the columns `name`
-strings. `name` cannot be blank and must be unique.
-Write the migration you
+and `breed`, both of which are strings. `name` cannot be blank and must be
-would use to satisfy these requirements.
+unique.
+Write the migration would be used to create a table satisfying these
+requirements.

 ```ruby
 # your response here